-Whether you’re looking to spruce up your barbecue area or design a fully-equipped kitchen, there are plenty of options and logistics when considering an outdoor kitchen.
+Whether you’re looking to spruce up your barbecue area or design a fully equipped kitchen, there are plenty of options and logistics when it comes to building an outdoor kitchen.

-This guide will go through the steps of siting, designing, and building an outdoor kitchen, along with some typical costs and considerations for making your home improvement dreams a reality.
+This guide will go through the steps of siting, designing, and creating an outdoor kitchen, along with some typical costs and considerations for making your home improvement dreams a reality.

 Settling on a Location

 Before diving into the details of outdoor kitchen designs, settling on a location can help focus your planning and creativity.
 For starters, you can take stock of existing structures in the yard that could be incorporated into the design, such as patios and decks.